Recent Memories

 My Mum was born in Lawler Street one of 12 children.
 My Dad was from Beechwood Road and they lived there after they married until 1948 when they moved to the new housing estate Cumpsty Road.
 My grandparents Joseph and Margaret Parker had moved from Lawler Street to Moss Lane then Daley Road.

 As a child I can remember cycling from Oxford Road, Waterloo to Blundellsands.
 I then went via what was I think Dibbs Lane leading to Little Crosby where I can remember watching the fields being ploughed using Shire horses.
-From Little Crosby Village I would cycle along Moss Lane & eventually past the pub called The Pheasant but known to my parents as "Happy's" which I believe was the nick-name ...see more
+From Little Crosby Village I would cycle along Moss Lane & eventually past the pub called The Pheasant but known to my parents as "Happy's" which I believe was the ...see more

 Hi, you have brought so many memories of when I lived in Corwen in 1958 and went to the school on the hill.
 I remember Mr Roberts teaching and because I came to live in Wales from England and go to school there I was not allowed to learn Welsh so I had to sit in the class room and it would be in Welsh and I would have to sit there and do my English work from books by myself.
-I had an older brother and he did the same as me but ...see more
+I had an older brother and he did the same as me ...see more

 I was watching the Ride London-Surrey Classic Road Cycle Road Race today and the pelaton rode up Box Hill bringing back a particular memory, so I decided to look up The Upper Farm Swimming Pool on-line and immediately saw this photograph.
 In 1961 myself and two friends from Homefield Preparatory School in Sutton were waiting to hear how we had done in our Common ...see more